-We do not own or operate cGMP facilities for the production of clinical or commercial supplies of the product candidates that we are developing or evaluating in our development programs.
+We do not own or operate cGMP manufacturing facilities for the production of clinical or commercial supplies of the product candidates that we are developing or evaluating in our development programs.
 We have limited personnel with experience in drug manufacturing and lack the resources and the capabilities to manufacture any of our product candidates on a clinical or commercial scale.
-We outsource all manufacturing of our product candidates and products to third parties until we can complete a cGMP facility in South San Francisco, California that will allow us to supply the product candidates needed for our early-stage clinical trials.
-We compete with other companies for access to cGMP facilities and cannot assure continued access.
+We outsource all manufacturing of our product candidates and products to third parties until we can complete a cGMP manufacturing facility in South San Francisco, California that will allow us to supply the product candidates needed for our early-stage clinical trials.
+We compete with other companies for access to cGMP manufacturing facilities and cannot assure continued access.

 In order to conduct clinical trials of product candidates, we will need to have them manufactured in potentially large quantities.
+For example, the extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development of our product candidates will depend on the severity and duration of the spread of the virus, and the actions undertaken by governments and private enterprises to contain COVID-19 or treat its effects.
 Our third-party manufacturers may be unable to increase the manufacturing capacity for any of our product candidates in a timely or cost-effective manner, or at all.
 In addition, quality issues may arise during scale-up activities and at any other time.
 If these third-party manufacturers are unable to, or do not, scale up the manufacture of our product candidates in sufficient quality and quantity, the development, testing and clinical trials of that product candidate may be delayed or infeasible, and regulatory approval or commercial launch of that product candidate may be delayed or not obtained, which could significantly harm our business.